openshift/oadp-operator/blogs/data-mover/data-mover-1.3/data-mover-1.3.0-overview.md

 <p>Node-Agent is an existing Velero module that will be used to host VBDM</p>

 <h3>The Exposer</h3>
-<p>Exposer is to expose the snapshot/target volume as a path/device name/endpoint that are recognizable by Velero generic data path.
+<p>Exposer is used to expose the snapshot/target volume as a path/device name/endpoint that are recognizable by the Velero generic data path.
 For different snapshot types/snapshot accesses, the Exposer may be different.
-This isolation guarantees that when we want to support other snapshot types/snapshot accesses, we only need to replace with a new Exposer and keep other components as is.</p>
+This isolation guarantees that when we want to support other snapshot types/snapshot access methods, only the Exposer component would need to be replaced.</p>

 <h3>Velero Generic Data Path</h3>
 <p>VGDP is the collective of modules that is introduced in Unified Repository design.
 Velero uses these modules to finish data transmission for various purposes.
 In includes uploaders and the backup repository</p>